Demand for sanitiser machines jumps more than 200%

 The procedure then reverses itself to remove any remaining ozone so the premises or vehicle can be used as soon as the process finishes.

-Licensed by the Department of Agriculture, the machines are used by the HSE, Revenue Commissioners, An Garda Síochána and a multitude of business and motor companies.
+Licensed by the Department of Agriculture, the machines are used by the HSE, Revenue Commissioners, Gardai and a multitude of business and motor companies.

 “People want to be in a sanitised environment.
 Even if you have had your vaccinations, are you happy to be in a place which is not clean?